wp-plugins/magadanski-similar-posts/readme.txt

 1. The options for the plugin's widget.

 == Changelog ==

+= 1.2 =
+Dev: The following filters have been added for some control over the generated list markup:

+`msp_similar_posts_list_tag` -- by default this is `ul` but you can set it to `ol`.

+There are two more similar filters for this: `msp_similar_posts_shortcode_tag` and `msp_similar_posts_widget_tag`.
+As you may guess by the name, those allow to set the tag for only either the shortcode markup or the widget markup.

+These secondary filters are executed after the main `msp_similar_posts_list_tag`, so they can overwrite the value.

+`msp_similar_posts_list_classes` -- this allows you to add/edit/remove classes for the list tag.
+By default only one class is present: "msp-list".

+There are two secondary filters for this as well: `msp_similar_posts_shortcode_classes` and `msp_similar_posts_widget_classes`.

 = 1.1.6 =
 Dev: fix for notice -- missing "global" keyword for variable.